trans-travel/trans-travel/README.md

 these legitimate intersectional concerns, but to be a starting point for your research.

+# About "Bad Countries" and "Bad States"

+Trans people have always existed, and still do exist across all cultures.
+A jurisdiction may be unsafe or have bad laws, but there will still be trans people within that jurisdiction, and it's important to consider them before fully writing off a state or country as not worth a fight.
+In addition, there are accepting, open-minded allies in every jurisdiction as well.

+In addition, in both good and bad jurisdictions, there will be good and bad treatment of trans people.
+The summaries in this project attempt to summarize the situation for people, but they are just summaries.
+Any one individual's situation may be different than what others face, both good and bad.

 # Errors / Omissions

 This project welcomes contributions via pull requests or email to